 The sun was falling from the sky.
 Once it dropped below the hills, all light and warmth would disappear.
-The clouds were chameleons: orange and pink and purple.
+The clouds were chameleons: yellow, pink, and purple.
 Somewhere a bird twittered.

-An icy wind blew.
-It crept into my jacket.
+An icy wind crept into my jacket.
 I shivered.
-Beyond the edge of the mountain, my friend was standing far below.
-“Just remember what I said,” he called.
+Beyond the edge of the mountain, a silhouette was standing far below.
+“Just remember what I said,” my friend called.

 Just remember what he said.

 I took a deep breath and leaned back.
 My harness cut into my jeans.
-My fingers were numb.
-I ignored them.
+I couldn’t feel my fingers.

 Grab the rope.
 Loosen the rope.
 Hop, hop; braaake.